FREE TOOL: Easy Membership Pricing Calculator

 Membership Pricing Made Easy

-Skip the guesswork and instantly uncover a ‘sweet spot’ price for your membership, powered by nearly 10 years of market data.
-Our easy-to-use tool asks 4 simple questions about your audience size, revenue goals, and niche — and spits out a specific, proven price suggestion in seconds!
+Skip the guesswork and instantly uncover a ‘sweet spot’ price for your membership!
+Powered by nearly 10 years of market data, we developed this easy-to-use tool that asks you 4 simple questions about your audience size, revenue goals, and niche — and spits out a specific, proven price suggestion in seconds!
 No opt-in required; no obligations.

 Price Your Membership in 3 Easy Steps